hmmlearn/hmmlearn/doc/tutorial.rst

    hmm.GMMHMM
    hmm.MultinomialHMM

-:ref:`Read on <customizing>` for details on how to implement an HMM with a custom emission probability.
+:ref:`Read on <customizing>` for details on how to implement a HMM with a custom emission probability.

 Building HMM and generating samples
 -----------------------------------

-You can build an HMM instance by passing the parameters described above to the constructor.
+You can build a HMM instance by passing the parameters described above to the constructor.
 Then, you can generate samples from the HMM by calling :meth:`~base._BaseHMM.sample`.